Submetering Brings Better Tracking, Cost-recovery and Water Usage Practices to Benefit Communities

 This has become all the more important in recent years, with the consistent national rise in water rates.

 A new account typically will receive a two-month trial run before billing begins, Francis said.
-Residents are asked to pay for water within three weeks of initial billing.
+Residents pay for water within three weeks of initial billing.